-To make kanda batata poha, you can either use boiled/ steamed potatoes or use them raw directly and cook in the pan itself.
+To make poha, you can also skip potatoes or just replace them with some green peas.
+You can either use boiled/ steamed potatoes or use them raw directly and cook in the pan itself.
 I have followed the later method.
 But if you have trouble cooking your potatoes quickly, then it is good to use them boiled.

 Ingredients for poha recipe

 - 1 ½ cups poha (or parched rice or beaten rice flakes )(thick to medium flakes)

 - 1 medium potato (optional) medium, cubed to small size(½ cup)

 - 1 to 2 green chilies slit or chopped

 - 3 to 4 tbsp peanuts or cashews

 - ¾ tsp cumin or jeera

 - ¼ tsp turmeric or haldi